 You may want to speak with the doctor about some of the following options to include in your child's treatment plan:

-Although medication is not a cure, it can be an important part of a total treatment plan for ADHD and can improve symptoms such as inattention, hyperactivity and impulsivity.
+Although medication is not a cure, it can be an important part of a total treatment plan for ADHD and can improve symptoms of inattention, hyperactivity and impulsivity.
 There are two main types of ADHD medications: stimulants and non-stimulants, such as INTUNIV.

-- Can be refilled over the phone, at the pharmacy, or by mail order
+Non-stimulants are not controlled substances and are not likely to cause dependence or be abused.
+They can be refilled over the phone, at the pharmacy, or by mail order.

 Stimulants, such as amphetamines or methylphenidate, are a type of treatment option for ADHD.